takinbo/python-hilink/README.md

 It will print out `OK` if the router is already in LTE mode or `RESET` if it wasn't but it successfully reset it to LTE mode.

+### reboot_on_disconnect

+`reboot_on_disconnect` is a helper script for rebooting the router whenever it detects that the router is offline.
+It could also be added to a task scheduler to automatically reboot the router if it was disconnected from the network.
+Rather than having to monitor the router yourself and auto-restart, you can delegate that to this script and it would reboot the router as necessary.

+With a little tweak, the script could be made to force a reboot of the router if (despite being connected to the network) there is no internet connection.